 - CS5199 and CS5899 supervisor meetings every week

-- One year MSc students: dissertation briefings during PELA slots in weeks 4, 7 and 9
+- One year MSc students: dissertation briefings during PELA slots (TBC - careers talk & project briefing in semester 1 and ethics briefing, literature survey briefing in semester 2)

 More uniform monitoring will help Student Services intervene to offer support where students show patterns of low engagement, and help the University to fulfil its legal obligation to monitor academic engagement by students studying on Tier 4 visas.